rtrouton/rtrouton_scripts/rtrouton_scripts/daily_server_report_script/README.txt

 Unsuccessful login attempts via SSH
 Unsuccessful attempts to use sudo by accounts not authorized to use sudo Authorized sudo commands that have been run
-Time Machine backup status (10.5.x and 10.6.x only) Apple Hardware RAID status
+Time Machine backup status (10.5.x and higher only) Apple Hardware RAID status
 XServe hardware monitoring messages
 Any available software updates